neondatabase/website/content/docs/community/contribution-guide.md

 ```

-To add new page under a category, add a new item to the `items` array with the `title` and `slug` keys under the category or subcategory:
+To add new page under a category, add a new item to the `items` array with the `title` and `slug` keys under the category or subcategory.

-For example:

 ```diff yaml
  - title: Category 1